barabanshek/barabanshek.github.io/past_projects/past_projects.md

 permalink: /past_projects/
 ---

-In the past, I was involved in some decent amount of projects both in the industry and academia, as well as hobby projects.
+In the past, I was involved in some decent number of projects both in the industry and academia, as well as hobby projects.
 Here, I'm listing the most interesting of them.

 ## Industry <img src="../assets/img/industry_icon.png" width="45" height="45" style="float:right;"/>